-lodine deficiency is not only present in developing countries, but also widely spread in European countries and the USA.
+"Iodine deficiency is not only present in developing countries, but also widely spread in European countries and the USA."
 (Verheesen and Schweitzer, 2008, emphasis added)

-A 50% increase in iodine intake is recommend in order for pregnant women to produce enough thyroid hormones to meet fetal requirements.
+"A 50% increase in iodine intake is recommend in order for pregnant women to produce enough thyroid hormones to meet fetal requirements."
 (Skeaff, 2011, emphasis added)

-About one-third of pregnant women in the United States are iodine-deficient....
-Currently, only about 15 percent of pregnant and breast-feeding women take supplements containing iodide, the researchers said.
+"About one-third of pregnant women in the United States are iodine-deficient Currently, only about 15 percent of pregnant and breast-feeding women take supplements containing iodide, the researchers said."
 (WebMD, 2014, emphasis added)

 Another important item likely to be in short supply for the new baby is iodine.
-Most new mothers do not know this.
-Most expectant mothers do not take a prenatal supplement containing the recommended 300 mcg of iodine per tablet (Leung et al., 2011).
+Most new mothers are so unaware.
+Most expectant mothers do not take a prenatal supplement containing the recommended 300 mcg of iodine per tablet (Leung et al.,

+2011).
 As a result, their babies are likely to be iodine deficient both before and after birth.
-As a consequence, many new babies have not accumulated enough to iodine in their tiny little thyroid glands to allow them to produce enough thyroid hormone to meet their daily needs.
+As a consequence, many new babies have not accumulated enough to iodine in their tiny little thyroid glands to allow them to produce enough thyroid hormone to meet their daily and long-term needs.
 Thyroid hormone is an absolute requirement for normal brain development.
-It is the hormone that orchestrates the genetic events required to develop normally.
-As a result, many babies will experience neurological compromise or worse.
+It is the hormone that orchestrates the genetic events that allow a baby to develop normally.
+As a result, thyroid hormone deficiency goes unnoticed, and many babies will experience neurological compromise or worse.
 Death is worse.

-All degrees of iodine deficiency . . . affect thyroid function of the mother and the neonate as well as the mental development of the child.
+"All degrees of iodine deficiency . . . affect thyroid function of the mother and the neonate as well as the mental development of the child."
 (Delange, 2001, emphasis added)

-Iodine deficiency increases neonatal mortality.
-We emphasize this statement so that iodine deficiency can take its proper place among disorders that kill children.
+"Iodine deficiency increases neonatal mortality.
+We emphasize this statement so that iodine deficiency can take its proper place among disorders that kill children."
 (Dunn and Delange, 2001, emphasis added)

 It looks like Mom has more to talk to the doctor about than previously thought.
-Reader, please be aware that supplementing with iodine can, at times, be tricky business in ladies who make babies (particularly if their iodine deficiency had been longstanding or they have autoimmune thyroid disease) and there are no available tests to determine iodine deficiency for Baby or for Mom.
+Dear reader, please be aware that supplementing with iodine can, at times, be tricky business in ladies who make babies (particularly if their iodine deficiency had been longstanding or they have autoimmune thyroid disease)-and there are no available tests to determine iodine deficiency for Baby or for Mom.
 So under these circumstances, iodine supplementation should be managed by a physician-better yet a physician who holds the title Endocrinologist.
 Since you are breast feeding, perhaps the best way to treat and prevent iodine deficiency in Baby is for you to take an iodine supplement (under doctor's supervision).
-If all goes as planned, iodine will pass right through you and right into Baby, one delicious gulp at a time.
-(The delicious part is just a guess.)
+If all goes as planned, supplemental iodine will pass right through you and right into Baby, one feeding at a time.

 If Baby, for some reason, needs to be formula fed, it may be wise to question the use of soy formula.
-Soy tends to interfere with the uptake of iodine in the thyroid gland and may make Baby hypothyroid, if not hypothyroid already (Román, 2007).
-This can damage Baby's brain.
+Soy tends to interfere with the uptake of iodine in the thyroid gland and may actually make Baby hypothyroid, if not hypothyroid already (Román, 2007).
+This can be damaging to Baby's brain.
 In any case, any formula in use must contain enough iodine to do the job.
-Not all formulas are up to the task.
-And may I say this: For the fragile baby who is not being breastfed by Mother herself, donor human milk may be a wise choice.
-Perhaps the donating mother should be supplementing with iodine while "gifting" her milk to a compromised baby, just to make sure enough iodine is available to do the job.
+In this regard, not all formulas are up to the task.
+And may I say this?
+For the fragile baby who is not being breastfed by Mother herself, donor human milk may be a wise choice.
+Perhaps the donating mother should be supplementing with iodine while "gifting" her milk to the compromised baby, just to make sure enough iodine can pass through her and into the one in need.

-And since I mention the word Endocrinologist, you probably should have one your side.
+And since I mention the word Endocrinologist, you probably should have one on your side, particularly if you experienced thyroid hormone issues during pregnancy.
+Don't be afraid to ask your primary physician for a referral.